CodepathSnyTeam7/crossroads/README.md

 10. Reviewer should be able to get the details of the item (photos, comments etc..)
 11. Reviewer should be able to make decision accept/reject and/or message donor for additional information
 12. Reviewer action should notify donor
+13. Donor and Reviewer data should be stored in the backend using Parse
+14. Donor and Reviewer data should be retrieved using Parse

 Optional:
 --------